travlr-archived/CodeDepot/README.md

     * No more conventional APIs
     * No more cross language barriers.
     * Relegates all conventional programing paradigms as moot.
+* Can easily integrate with any existing, soon to be legacy, system.
 * User Interface
     * UI for all apps are universal and available on all possible devices.
-    * A UI compiler will be available for one-stop UI design to deployment on all hardware/software devices/platforms.
+    * A UI compiler will be available for one-stop UI design-to-deployment on all hardware/software devices/platforms.
 (See CodeSweet)
     * Application data are securely synced for all devices/platforms.
     * Extremely intuitive with easy access to well thought out help documentation.
-    * Builtin WorkSource integration to customize the app or add your own features.
     * UI designs are built upon CodeChain components too, meaning that the experience is extremely flexible and customizable to each users preferences.
+    * Builtin WorkSource integration for common end users to hire freelancers.
+        * Customization and personal needs above and beyond builtin flexible usage.

 CodeDepot
 ---------

-* A decentralized market place for developers and end users
+* A decentralized software market place for developers and end users.
 * An interface for developers to deposit code submissions that will be used by CodeChain.
+* An interface for documentation and other associated content producers.
-* Developers are paid per snippet of code otherwise known as components as described in CodeChain.
+* Developers are paid per snippet of code, otherwise known as components as described in CodeChain.
-* Developers are paid for any contribution made to
-* An interface to a store for end users to install apps from.
+* An interface to a app store for end users to install software from.

 CodeDepot Foundation